joelchan/notes/content/I- Populate the related items section through a search term.md

 Authored By:: [[P- Rob Haisfield]], [[P- Brendan Langen]]

 In the [[Q- How might we navigate the structure now or later tradeoffs|structure now vs. later]] tradeoff, people tend to [[[Why people prefer to structure later or not at all|defer structuring until later]]) or not structure at all.
 Search is the primary tool people have available for resurfacing unstructured information.
 However, search can be extended to be the basis for creating structure in hindsight.
-As explored in [[I- Search as a part of the primitive design]] within [[I- A DSL for a discourse graph with information entry, visualization, and retrieval]].
+As explored in [[I- Search as a primitive design]] within [[I- A DSL for a discourse graph with information entry, visualization, and retrieval]].

 For example, a page titled `[[Behavioral science theories]]` could have a "related items" section defined by a search for `[[Behavioral science theories]]` or any time any specific theory (e.g. `[[Perceptual Control Theory]]` or `[[Self-Determination Theory]]`) is mentioned.